About the Coronavirus Pandemic (Updated November 21, 2020)

 I remain in communication with Tesla Corporate and local Tesla leaders.
 We continue to work with Tesla to host Virtual events.
-In October and November, we have upcoming Virtual Events with Tesla.

 These Virtual Meetups will be open to club members only.
 If you are not a member and would like to join us for virtual activities, please click on the Join Us link above.

 We continue to organize In-Car activities.
 These activities involve meeting for parades, scenic drives, race track events, etc. Participants remain in their cars during most of the events and wear face masks with strict social distancing to maintain safety.

 In September, we started Outdoor activities with strict COVID-19 protocols in place.
 Click on the Events menu item to view them.

 When Will We Resume Conventional In-Person Social Activities?

 As we mentioned, we resumed "in-person" Outdoor activities in September.
 These activities require wearing face masks and strict observance of social distancing requirements.
 There will be no indoor group activities, and group social interactions will be severely limited.

 We don't expect to resume indoor activities until sometime next year at the earliest.
 Conventional In-person interactions without some form of COVID-19 measures, realistically, may not happen until 2022, even with vaccines.